When I see your face

 - Downer Ending: "Grenade".
 The narrator finds himself permanently trapped in an abusive relationship because as much as he hates her for it, he still can't bring himself to break up with his girlfriend and the music video implies that he tries to escape by killing himself.

-- Driven to Suicide: In the ending for the video of "Grenade"
+- Driven to Suicide: In the ending of the "Grenade" video.

 - Gold Digger: The titular character of "Natalie".

 - Hashtag Rap: "24K Magic", oddly, has a Lampshaded example:We too freshGot to blame it on JesusHashtag blessed

 - Hotter and Sexier: The songs on Unorthodox Jukebox are much more explicitly sexual in nature than the preceding album.
 It also got a Parental Advisory label whereas Doo-Wops didn't.

 - The Hunter Becomes the Hunted: "Natalie" is about the titular gold digger taking Bruno's money...and then he goes after her with the intent to kill.